pnp/blog/content/post/teams-an-adoption-idea-transfer-your-group-chat-emails-to-teams.md

 Clicking on that Group DM in Teams button results in an opening conversation line and conversation subject (in draft), all courtesy of the deep link.
-Now it\'s time to get the conversation going.
+Now it's time to get the conversation going.
 {{< image alt="DamoBird365_3-1619420755529.png" src="images/blog/teams-an-adoption-idea-transfer-your-group-chat-emails-to-teams/DamoBird365_3-1619420755529.png" >}}

 **Want to try the solution quickly?**